SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-display-templates.md

-## Understanding the relationship between display templates and Search Web Parts
+## Understanding the relationship between display templates and Search web parts
 <a name="bk_DTandSWP"> </a>

 There are two primary types of display templates: